Thursday, April 28

 Facts about squirrels:

-1. Some squirrels live on the ground and some live in trees.
-The ground squirrels dig burrows under the ground to live in.
-Tree squirrels build nests in trees.
+1. Some squirrels live on the ground, and some live in trees.
+Ground squirrels dig burrows under the ground to live in, while tree squirrels build nests in trees.

 2. Squirrels are omnivores.
 They eat various plants, seeds, nuts, fruits, fungi, small insects, and other meat.
-Squirrels hide food for the winter, and they are capable of smelling the food that is buried under the snow as long as the snow isn’t more than a foot deep.
+Squirrels hide food for the winter, and they can smell the food buried under the snow as long as the snow isn’t more than a foot deep.
 How cool is that?

-6. A group of squirrels are called a scurry or a dray.
+6. A group of squirrels is called a scurry or a dray.
 A female squirrel can give birth to 2 to 4 baby squirrels at a time, sometimes more.
-The mother squirrel will keep the baby squirrels safe for about 10 weeks.
-The baby squirrels will leave the nest when they are about 12 weeks old.
+The mother squirrel keeps the baby squirrels safe for about 10 weeks.
+The baby squirrels leave the nest when they are about 12 weeks old.

 Share a fact about squirrels with us?